Iron

 • 4362 The City of Raza Buraka is built by the escaped Warlord Tel Amarn.
 He escaped the destruction of Pathanamitta 6 years before.

 • 4383 Tel Amarn dies and his City of Raza Buraka sinks into the desert falling to the curse of Taraherra also.
+Its Twin city, on the eastern side of the mountains is captured by the Empire and used as a main trade hub.

-• 4729 The Mages of the West create the Gatestone.
+• 4629 The Mages of the West create the Gatestone.
 Fearing what they have created, they lock it away deep within their keep.

 • 5690 The Ishian Empire opens its borders and allows small bits of traffic.
 Much of the knowledge of the past is lost, the West and Northlands are no longer under the control of a single king, but instead separate entities.
 Bordon is still looked upon as protector of the Westlands and an uneasy peace settles over the land.

-• 5698 South Keep, once a single fortress outpost along the Ishian border, starts to become a well known trade town.
+• 5698 South Keep, once a single fortress outpost along the Ishian border, starts to become a well-known trade town.

 Wizards of Ish